cryptomkt/cryptomkt-ruby/README.md

     puts e
 end

-wsclient = Cryptomarket::Websocket::TradingClient.new apiKey:apiKey, apiSecret:apiSecret
+wsclient = Cryptomarket::Websocket::TradingClient.new api_key:api_key, api_secret:api_secret

 # websocket errors are passed as the first argument to the callback
 my_callback = Proc.new {|err, data|